New England Patriots vs. Atlanta Falcons NFL Week 11 Odds, Plays and Insights for November 18, 2021

 Falcons stats and trends

-- The Falcons have covered the spread once this year when underdogs by 6.5 points or more (in three chances).
+- Atlanta has played nine games, with three wins against the spread.

+- This year, the Falcons have just one ATS win in three games as an underdog of 6.5 points or more.

-- Atlanta's games this year have hit the over on five of nine set point totals (55.6%).
+- Atlanta's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

+- The Falcons rack up 19.8 points per game, comparable to the 17.7 the Patriots surrender.

-- When Atlanta records more than 17.7 points, it is 2-3 against the spread and 3-2 overall.
+- Atlanta is 2-3 against the spread and 3-2 overall when the team records more than 17.7 points.

-- In games that Atlanta amasses over 328.0 yards, the team is 2-3 against the spread and 3-2 overall.
+- Atlanta is 2-3 against the spread and 3-2 overall when the team picks up more than 328.0 yards.

-- This season the Falcons have 13 turnovers, four fewer than the Patriots have takeaways (17).
+- The Falcons have 13 giveaways this season, while the Patriots have 17 takeaways.

 Home and road insights

-- Atlanta has covered the spread once at home, and is 1-3 overall there, this year.

-- This year, in four home games, Atlanta has hit the over twice.
+- This year, in four home games, Atlanta has gone over the total twice.

-- The average total in Falcons home games this season is 47.0 points, the same as this matchup's over/under.

-- New England is 4-0 overall, and 3-1 against the spread, away from home.
+- New England is 4-0 overall, and 3-1 against the spread, on the road.

 - Away from home, the Patriots are winless ATS (0-1) as 6.5-point favorites or more.

-- In four road games this season, New England has hit the over twice.
+- This year, in four away games, New England has gone over the total twice.

-- The average total in Patriots away games this season is 43.6 points, 3.4 fewer than this contest's over/under (47).
+- The average total in Patriots away games this season is 43.6 points, 3.4 fewer than this outing's over/under (47).

 Powered by Data Skrive.